AMWA-TV/ms-05-01/docs/Device Model.md

 # Device model

 An _**NCA Device**_ is a physical or virtual device that publishes an NCA-conformant API.
 This API is organized around the concept of _**Blocks**_, which are containers for objects.
-The control model defines a class named `ncBlock` that is instantiated to create blocks.
+The control model defines a class named `NcBlock` that is instantiated to create blocks.

 A block may contain other blocks.
 A contained block is said to be **nested** inside its containing block.